bxforce/bnc-hlf/docs/two-org-two-machine.md

 If you want to start your network with more than 2 organizations, you just need to modify these files:

-Add a new config-deploy.yaml file for your new organization
+* Add a new config-deploy.yaml file for your new organization

-modify the _config-genesis-org1-org2.yaml_ file to add the informations about your new organization
+* Modify the _config-genesis-org1-org2.yaml_ file to add the description of your new organization

-modify _config-hosts.yaml_ file to add the IP of the host of your new organization and the respective peers/orderers
+* Modify _config-hosts.yaml_ file to add the IP of the host of your new organization and the respective peers/orderers